-Budgeted cost: £ 58,300
+Budgeted cost: £ 94,200

 Activity Evidence that supports this approach Challenge number(s) addressed Staff responsibility and TLR's.
 Strategic and operational roles to support both pupils and staff.
 By following recommendations set out in the evidence-based research documents below, we stand the best chance of raising the bar for all but disproportionately so for our disadvantaged pupils.
-Making best use of TA's.
+1,2,6,7 Making best use of TA's.
 EEF.
 Improving Literacy in Secondary Schools.
 EEF.
 Metacognition and self-regulation.
 EEF.
-1,2,6,7

-Academies must Subject specific staff development time and training.
+Subject specific staff development time and training.
 This is in relation to assessments, subject developments, support for sub groups and pedagogy.
 Key lessons learned in the EEF's research show that the number one factor in improving academic progress for all, but in particular for disadvantaged is that what happens in the classroom makes the biggest difference.
 Improving the quality of teaching.
+1,2,3,4,6,7 Extra CPD sessions have been added to the calendar this year.
 EEF - A key factor for attainment and progress is effective teaching, as highlighted by the Sutton Trust's 2011 report, which revealed that the effects of high-quality teaching are especially significant for pupils from disadvantaged backgrounds.
-Evidence suggests schools who create additional time to prioritise professional development such as regular sequential sessions have seen exceptional outcomes for disadvantaged students.
-Improving teaching raises outcomes for all, but is disproportionately beneficial for the most disadvantaged .
+Evidence suggests schools who create additional time to prioritise

+Academies must professional development such as regular sequential sessions have seen exceptional outcomes for disadvantaged students.
+Improving teaching raises outcomes for all, but is disproportionately beneficial for the most disadvantaged.
 In the EEF Attainment Gap 2017 report, it states that what happens in the classroom makes the biggest difference: improving teaching quality generally leads to greater Improvement.
 There is particularly good evidence around the potential impact of teacher professional development.
 The attainment gap.
 EEF.
-1,2,3,4,6,7 Early career staff support and professional development.
+Early career staff support and professional development.
 Key lessons learned in the EEF's research show that the number one factor in improving academic progress for all, but in particular for disadvantaged is that what happens in the classroom makes the biggest difference.
 Supporting and developing early career teachers is vital.
-The attainment gap.
+2,4,6,7 The attainment gap.
 EEF.
-ECF - During induction, it is essential that early career teachers are able to 2,4,6,7 develop the knowledge, practices and working habits that set them up for a fulfilling and successful career in teaching.
+ECF - During induction, it is essential that early career teachers are able to develop the knowledge, practices and working habits that set them up for a fulfilling and successful career in teaching.
 However, too often, new teachers have not enjoyed the support they need to thrive, nor have they had adequate time to devote to their professional development.
 The Early Career Framework (ECF) underpins an entitlement to a fully-funded, two-year package of structured training and support for early career teachers linked to the best available research evidence.
-The package of reforms will ensure new teachers have dedicated time set aside to focus on their development Recruitment and retention.
+The package of reforms will ensure new teachers have dedicated time set aside to focus on their development

+Recruitment and retention.
 Key lessons learned in the EEF's research show that the number one factor in improving academic progress for all, but in particular for disadvantaged is that what happens in the classroom makes the biggest difference.
 To retain good quality staff and be able to recruit when necessary will aid this end.
 The attainment gap.
 EEF.
 2,4,6,7 Staff culture training.
 The evidence from the study, Against the odds , suggests that staff attitudes are an important factor in creating a positive culture to successfully tackle socio-economic disadvantage.
 A staff attitudes survey will be sent to all staff.
 1, 2, 3, 4, 5, 6, 7